Martin Boyd: Life after World War One

 After his father's death in July 1940, his mother's inheritance was released, which gave Boyd the financial freedom to live life however he chose.
 The money originally came from Martin's grandmother Emma à Beckett (née Mills) and had been secured with the direct intervention of his male relatives.

 Boyd delayed a return to Australia in the hope he could return a success.
 His motivation was not to be a disappointment to his family and he was plagued by doubts about his own achievements.
 After the success of Lucinda Brayford, he returned to Australia in 1948, intending to remain living in his grandfather à Beckett's home, 'The Grange', near Berwick.
 After three years he left again for England in 1951, disappointed by his dream of 'The Grange' and the past, ignored by the Australian literary establishment, and out of touch with his younger relatives.
+This wrenching departure of goodbye to his newly created life, his country and his family finds its fitful expression in the discarding of military medals to the waters, debris and mud of a dam on a later owned property in a novel written in Rome [described herein in an above paragraph].

 Boyd moved to Rome in 1957 where he wrote the Langton tetralogy, frequently considered his finest work, the second autobiography, Day of My Delight, the travel story Much else in Italy and a light novel The Tea-Time of Love.
 Despite his literary successes, Boyd's medical expenses in the year before his death were paid by his nephews Arthur, Guy, and David Boyd.
 His loyalty to his family and friends was being generously repaid.
 Brenda Niall recounts, "A few days before Christmas 1971, Boyd was astonished to get an official letter from Canberra.
 The Commonwealth Literary Fund had awarded him $1000 and a life pension of $30 a week "out of regard for the part you have played in the development of the literature of Australia".
 This had come about because a number of his Australian friends had heard of his illness and financial difficulties; and stirred others to do something about it.
 Thelma Herring, Barrie Reid, Patrick White and Gough Whitlam (then Leader of the Federal Opposition and a member of the Commonwealth Literary Fund committee) were among those responsible."